WhiteflagProtocol/whiteflag-schoolpilot/README.md

 Fix:
 Install Node Version Manager:

-Windows:

-1. Company computer?
+On Capgemini Windows machines:

-2. On your computer open 'Bedrijfsportaal' or 'Company Portal' and open 'Pre-Approved Catalogue'.
+1. On your computer open 'Bedrijfsportaal' or 'Company Portal' and open 'Pre-Approved Catalogue'.
-3. Request to install 'NVM for Windows'
+2. Request to install 'NVM for Windows'

-Mac:
+Then (or on Mac):

 1. Open windows CMD
 2. Type `nvm install 20`